 Of course back then I was so caught up in chasing modernity that I disregarded everything that my father said and dismissed his beliefs as just obsolete dogma.
 But hot damn if my father was not right; I’m looking about me and I keep seeing how women are being encouraged to be like us men and in the process losing what it is that made them unique apart from us.

 But why fall into our ignorance and give up what makes you so exceptional.
 The physical strength of a man is nothing compared to the emotional fortitude that is evident in our better halves.
-I am ready to go to the emergency room when I get a hangnail yet women endure labor pains and endless aches as they give birth to each successive generation.
+I am ready to go to the emergency room when I get a hangnail yet women endure labor pains and endless aches as they give birth to the future.
 It is us that should strive to be like you—to be more caring and loving—but the world is steady telling you to invert your light and be more like us men.

-So make us work, even if there are a thousand women giving it up faster than an Arby’s drive through, resist the pull and stand apart.
+So make us work, even if there are a thousand giving it up faster than an Arby’s drive through, resist the pull and stand apart.
 Make us court you and desire you—restore love instead of being encircled by debauchery’s lasso.
 Stop trying to be like us and love what makes you different.
-We men have been bragging for ages that we bring home the bacon; who cares, a bacon is just raw slop unless and until a woman applies her tender touch and turns it into nourishment.
+We men have been bragging for ages that we bring home the bacon; who cares, a bacon is just raw slop unless and until a woman applies her tender touch and turns our bounty into nourishment.

 Use your power to change us instead of changing you to have the faux power of us men.
 If not, we will keep devolving into the muck of depravity.
-The might of men is burning the world; we need the tenderness of women to save us from us.
+The might of men is burning the world; we need the compassion of women to save us from us. #Memo2She Click To Tweet

 Man’s thundering hubris is nothing compared to a woman’s quiet strength.

-Latest posts by Teodrose Fikre (see all)
+Latest posts by Lij Teodrose Fikremariam (see all)